dexie/dexie-website-old/cloud/docs/quickstart.md

    git commit -m "Initial commit"
    ```

-2. Create a new repository on GitHub:
+2. Create a new repository on GitHub (for your source but also the static hosting):

    - Go to [github.com](https://github.com) and sign in
    - Click the "+" icon in the top right corner